wavefrontHQ/opentelemetry-examples/README.md

 | Delta exponential histograms        | Histograms  |
 | Summary metrics                     | Gauge metrics.
 Each quantile in the summary is sent to Tanzu Observability as a series of gauge metrics.  |

-{% include tip.html content="For more information on the Tanzu Observability metrics, see [Metric Types](https://docs.wavefront.com/metric_types.html)." %}
+For more information on the Tanzu Observability metrics, see [Metric Types](https://docs.wavefront.com/metric_types.html).

 ## Tutorials